dasbraja/cluster-config/README.md

         kustomize-controller-85c76d65cd-8pz5g          1/1     Running   0          53m
         notification-controller-58ffd586f7-mmxgp       1/1     Running   0          53m
         source-controller-547ddc6885-rbbm6             1/1     Running   0          53m

+### Secret Replication to other namespace
-    ### Execute secret_replication.sh following to copy secrets into different namespace.
+    Execute secret_replication.sh following to copy secrets into different namespace.
-    ### If you use AWS, ECR credentials need to get synced , so run ecr_sync.yaml in eks. this will schedule kubernetes jobs to refresh your ECR credentials.
+    If you use AWS, ECR credentials need to get synced , so run ecr_sync.yaml in eks. this will schedule kubernetes jobs to refresh your ECR credentials.

+###  FluxCD notifications into MSTeams
-    ### If you would like to iintegration with MSTeams for notification, you need to create webhook in MSTeams and need to execute teams_notifications.yaml.
+     if you would like to iintegration with MSTeams for notification, you need to create webhook in MSTeams and need to execute teams_notifications.yaml.